 Top Rated San Diego Sexual Harassment Attorney

 Many forms of discrimination in the workplace are illegal, and one form is sexual harassment.
 Courts have ruled that sexual harassment is an unlawful type of discrimination since it treats someone differently based on their sex or gender.
 When this happens, the law gives you the right to file a complaint or to sue for what you have endured.
-The first step is finding a San Diego sexual harassment attorney to help you with your case.
+The first step is finding San Diego employment law attorney to help you with your case.

 What Are the Types of Sexual Harassment?